AndrewRook/getting_out/slideshow.md

 ###Internships
-* ...exist!<!-- .element: class="fragment" data-fragment-index="1" -->
+* ...exist!
-* <!-- .element: class="fragment" data-fragment-index="2" -->Will show you whether a field is right for you as well as what skills you'll need to thrive in it
+* <!-- .element: class="fragment" data-fragment-index="1" -->Will show you whether a field is right for you as well as what skills you'll need to thrive in it
-* <!-- .element: class="fragment" data-fragment-index="3" -->Grease the skids of a job hunt
+* <!-- .element: class="fragment" data-fragment-index="2" -->Grease the skids of a job hunt

 ###Conferences